kushalBanda/kushalBanda/README.md

 - 🔭 I’ve graduated from Mahindra University

-- 👀 I’m work as an AI-Engineer
+- 👀 I currently work as an AI-Engineer

 - 👯 I’m looking to collaborate on DL and Generative AI Projects